otuerk/mediaremote-adapter/README.md

 ### `var onTrackInfoReceived: ((TrackInfo) -> Void)?`
 A closure that is called whenever new track information is available.
 It provides a decoded `TrackInfo` object, which contains all track metadata and a computed `artwork` property of type `NSImage?`.

+### `var onPlaybackTimeUpdate: ((_ elapsedTime: TimeInterval) -> Void)?`
+A closure that provides a continuous stream of the current track's elapsed time in seconds.
+It fires multiple times per second while a track is playing and provides a final update when it's paused.
+This is ideal for updating UI elements like a progress bar.

 ### `var onDecodingError: ((Error, Data) -> Void)?`
 An optional closure that is called if the incoming JSON data from the listener process cannot be decoded into a `TrackInfo` object.
 This can be useful for debugging or handling unexpected data structures.